Curators' Choice: Agriculture & the Environment

 Farm wagons were all-purpose vehicles that could haul crops from the field to the barn or to market.
 This wagon body was used in the field for harvesting corn by hand, but it could be changed for other purposes, such as hauling hay or gravel.
 Franz Eilerman of Shelby County, Ohio, bought this farm wagon in 1902 for his son, Henry.

-"Combines" combine the major tasks of the grain harvest: cutting and gathering the crop, then threshing and separating the kernels.
-The Massey-Harris Combine Model 20, introduced in 1938, culminated over 100 years of improvement in mechanical harvesters and is a "Landmark of Agricultural Engineering."
-Operated by just one person, it provided valuable relief to the labor shortages of World War II.
+"Combines" combine the major tasks of grain harvest: cutting and gathering the crop, threshing and separating the kernels from the chaff, and disposing of the straw.
+The Massey-Harris Model 20, introduced in 1938, culminated over 100 years of mechanical improvements.
+One driver operated the self-propelled machine, which reduced the need for hired help during the labor shortages of World War II.

 The Firestone barn is a Pennsylvania-German bank barn, an American barn type with Swiss origins.
 They are called bank barns because the barn is built into a bank, allowing wagons to be driven into the upper floor.
 Bank barns combined multiple farm functions under a single roof.
 Livestock were kept in the lower floor, crops on the upper floor.